History of Mesopotamia: Northern expansion of Ubaid culture

 In North Mesopotamia the period runs only between about 5300 and 4300 BC.
 It is preceded by the Halaf period and the Halaf-Ubaid Transitional period and succeeded by the Late Chalcolithic period.
 The new period is named Northern Ubaid to distinguish it from the proper Ubaid in southern Mesopotamia, and two explanations were presented for the transformation.
 The first maintain an invasion and a replacement of the Halafians by the Ubaidians; however, there is no hiatus between the Halaf and northern Ubaid that excludes the invasion theory.
 The most plausible theory is a Halafian adoption of the Ubaid culture.

 Uruk period

-This was followed by the Uruk period.
 Named after the Sumerian city of Uruk, this period saw the emergence of urban life in Mesopotamia.

-It was followed by the Sumerian civilization.
+Sumerian civilization took form in the Uruk period (4th millennium BC), continuing into the Jemdet Nasr and Early Dynastic periods.

 The late Uruk period (34th to 32nd centuries) saw the gradual emergence of the cuneiform script and corresponds to the Early Bronze Age; it may also be called the "Protoliterate period".